 Welcome to the We Level Up treatment center video series.
 In today’s video, we will discuss Alcohol Poisoning Symptoms, Signs, Cures, Effects & What To Do?

-Drinking a lot of alcohol quickly can have dangerous and even fatal side effects such as alcohol poisoning.
-A coma or death may result from too much alcohol too quickly, affecting your respiration, heart rate, body temperature, and gag reflex.
+Drinking much alcohol quickly can have dangerous and fatal side effects, such as alcohol poisoning.
+A coma or death may result from too much alcohol too quickly, affecting respiration, heart rate, body temperature, and gag reflex.

 Severe alcohol intoxication necessitates immediate medical attention.
 If you believe someone may have alcohol poisoning, call 911 to obtain immediate emergency medical care.